gabriel-p-artcls/23-08_UCC/README.md

 The table contains 2017 clusters.
 This DB lists the FSR clusters as "FSR_XXXX" with leading zeros and the ESO clusters as "ESO_XXX_XX" with leading zeroes.

-BH --> VDBH per CDS recommendation
+BH        --> VDBH per CDS recommendation vdBergh_  --> VDB per CDS recommendation
 LP_ --> FoF_ to match the original work LIUPANG19

 ### HAO20